Skip to content

 Non-fungible assets

 A non-fungible asset is encoded by hashing the asset data into a word and then replacing the second element with the faucet_id of the issuing account: For example [e0, faucet_id, e2, e3].
 Note that the second element is guaranteed to be non-zero.
+Together with the fungible asset encoding, this makes it easy to differentiate between both asset types by inspecting the second element.

 Examples of non-fungible assets are all NFTs, e.g., a DevCon ticket.
 The ticket’s data might be represented in a JSON string representing which DevCon, the date, the initial price, etc. Now, users can create a faucet for non-fungible DevCon tickets.
 This DevCon faucet would hash the JSON string into a word to transform the ticket into an asset.